Basic Usage of Process Management

 Clicking "and X more" displays the list of assignees in ascending order of their user IDs.

-User IDs are found in the URL (editUser?id=user ID) of the "Edit User" screen in .
+Note: User IDs can be found in the "editUser?id=user ID" part of the URL for the "Edit User" screen in Users & System Administration.

-2. Click Change Assignee in the upper part of the "Record Details" screen.
+2. Click the Change Assignee action button on the "Record Details" screen.

-3. Add a user you want to add as an assignee and click Assign.
+3. Add the user you want to add as an assignee and click Assign.